 TEFRA was important because it classified barter exchanges as 3rd party record keepers and mandated that barter exchanges report all member barter sales to the IRS and send 1099B reports to each barter member that conducted barter sales.

-TEFRA allowed the U.S. government to effectively tax barter transaction made through barter exchange systems – it legalized the barter industry in the U.S.
+TEFRA allowed the U.S. government to effectively tax barter transaction made through barter exchange systems – it legalized the organized trade industry in the U.S.

-TEFRA recognized barter credits/trade dollars as a form of generalized purchasing power, a “medium of exchange” among the members of the barter system.
+TEFRA recognized barter credits as a form of generalized purchasing power, a “medium of exchange” among the members of the organized trade system.

 In 2009 IRTA helped the IRS write the current www.irs.gov website sections that are related to 1099B reporting requirements (see the 6th link below regarding the IRS 2009 IRPAC Report).
 The key IRS barter sections are: